GunnarGrop1/dva313-project/README.md

 The install script will ask you to enter you AWS IAM Key, Secret Key, and the instance-id of the EC2 instance you want to monitor, as well as the instances' availability zone (e.g us-east-1), so make sure to have those handy.

+**Note**: When entering the availability zone, it will always end with a number (e.g write us-east-2, instead of us-east-2c).

 Run the install script (it will ask you for sudo priviliges):
 ```bash
 cd dva313-project/